mgpai22/comet-lottery-docker/README.md

     - edit the mnemonic pw (NOT WALLET PW), if there is no mnemonic, skip this step
     - edit the nodeUrl (must be in the form of http://[ip or domain (port might not be need if a domain is there)]:PORT)
     - edit the apiUrl
+    - note that followers **do not** need to fill in anything else, however for additional information go [here](https://github.com/mgpai22/comet-lottery#serviceownerjson)
   4. Run `docker-compose -f follower.yml up -d`